caoxuCarlos/picture_extractor/README.md

 # picture_extractor
-Extract pictures in one excel file.
+Extract pictures from one excel file.